Pylons/pyramid/docs/narr/urldispatch.rst

 If the pattern has a ``*`` in it, the name which follows it is considered a "remainder match".
-A remainder match *must* come at the end of the path pattern.
+A remainder match *must* come at the end of the pattern.
 Unlike segment replacement markers, it does not need to be preceded by a slash.
 For example:

 .. code-block:: text